tallis-n/chess-interpreter-gui/README.md

 # chess-interpreter-gui
 A chess application that can interpret moves written in standard notation and move them onto the board.
 Using the terminal (Mac OS, Linux) or powershell (Windows) run >python3 run_chess.py.
 The program will ask for moves in standard notation and display them on the board.
-This does not function to well currently.
+This does not function too well currently.